 This guide is the ultimate Episerver resource page.
 From this page you will find links to resources that will help you master this EPIC CMS system 💥💥 I frequently receive e-mails from developers who want to learn how to become an Episerver developer and need advice on where to get started.
-For anyone new to Episerver and wants to learn how to become an Episerver ninja in no time, today's post will attempt to help you out.
+For anyone new to Episerver and wants to learn how to become an Episerver ninja in no time (🐱👤🐱👤🐱👤), bookmark this page!

-Episerver CMS is built using the Microsofts ASP.NET technology stack and in order to get the most out of Episerver you will either need to be proficient in C#/.NET, or you have access to someone who is.
+Episerver CMS is built upon the Microsoft ASP.NET technology stack.
+In order to get the most out of Episerver, you will either need to be proficient in C# and understand ASP.NET, or you will need access to a developer who has these skills.
 If you don't have any programming skills and you don't know anyone who is proficient with Episerver and you need some advice, please get in contact with me, here, as I regularly help companies find the right Episerver resources.

 Become A Content Editor For A Day

-After installing Episerver CMS, you may be tempted to just start coding, however, I would recommend familiarising yourself with how Episerver works from a content editor's perspective.
-Go into the editor, create pages, blocks, set-up visitors' groups, create a project, run some scheduled tasks, try setting up workflows etc..
+After installing Episerver CMS, you may be tempted to just start coding, however, I would recommend familiarizing yourself with how Episerver works from a content editor's perspective.
+Go into the editor, create pages, blocks, set-up visitors' groups, create a project, run some scheduled tasks, try setting up workflows, etc..

-I've worked with countless developers who have worked with Episerver for months but still don't really understand the full capabilities of the platform simply because they never spend the time to actually use it and figure out what it is capable of.
+I have worked with countless developers who have worked with Episerver for months, however, they still don't really understand the full capabilities of the platform.
+This situation always occurs simply because they never spend the time to actually use the CMS to write content.
 Unfortunately, it's also these developers who seem to need the most amount of help.

 An Episerver powered website is very bespoke.
 You will have to design all the page types and block-types yourself.
 Episerver provides no form of settings management within the CMS.
 You will need to decide where the site settings will live.
 This means that the way you build an Episerver website matters in terms of content editor experience.
-If you've read enough of my online writings, you will know that I consider creating a slick and smooth back-end experience for content editors as an essential aspect of every project.
-I think one of the biggest reasons the backend is overlooked on the majority of Episerver builds is because developers never try to write content using the CMS and fail to understand just how painful a badly designed Episerver back-end can be.
-Only by using the editor for a long period you'll come to appreciate the difference between good and bad design.
+If you've read enough of my online writings, you will know that I consider creating a slick and smooth back-end experience for content editors as an essential requirement to every project I build.
+I think that one of the main reasons a good backend architecture is overlooked in the majority of Episerver builds is because developers never try to write content using the CMS and fail to understand just how painful a badly designed CMS system can be to use.
+Only by using the editor for a long period, you'll come to appreciate the difference between good and bad design.
 When you learn Episerver, you need to use it.
 Write content within the CMS and understand it.
 Your solution design will benefit from this knowledge"

-If you architect your solution in a way that forces your content editors to make many unnecessary clicks, they will complain.. usually very LOUDLY to the business and before long, a company might completely re-platform and scrap all your hard work if everyone deems the site unusable.
-This step of learning Episerver as a platform is very often overlooked as it might seem obvious, or boring, but by spending some time and figuring it out will help you get to know some of the basic concepts of Episerver CMS.
+If you architect your solution in a way that forces your content editors to make many unnecessary clicks, they will complain.. usually very LOUDLY.
+A company might completely re-platform and scrap all your hard work if everyone deems the site unusable.
+This step of learning Episerver as a platform is very often overlooked as it might seem obvious, or boring.
+Spending some time and figuring it out will help you get to know some of the basic concepts of Episerver CMS.

 To make your life as easy as possible, Episerver provides an Editor’s Manual that you can download from here.
-You don’t have to read through it all like War and Peace, but you should definitely skim it and make sure you understand and try out the basic concepts.
+You should definitely understand and try out all the concepts listed in it.

-Once you have Episerver installed locally and you have familiarised yourself with how the back-end works, you can now focus on writing some code and building your website.
-You can do this several ways.
-First, if you have the sample site installed you can have a look through the code and get a feel.
+Once you have Episerver installed locally and you have familiarized yourself with how the CMS works, you can now focus on writing some code and building your website.
+You can do this in several ways.
+First, if you have the Alloy sample site installed you can have a look through the code and get a feel.

-If you don't know which sample site to use, you can always download my Episerver Sample Site, available here.
+If you don't know which sample site to use, you can always download my Episerver Sample Site free of charge, available here.
 After getting the sample site installed, try creating some common website components like a mega-menu, contact us form, header or footer.

 If you just want some quick reads, then some of my favourite articles include: